-We believe that each appraiser should ultimately define how to perform an appraisal and how to report the findings.
-However, it is also our belief that it benefits both the appraiser and the client when the appraiser follows established standards and guidelines that have their foundation in those particular facts uniquely applicable to the insurance industry.
+Each appraiser will ultimately define how to perform an appraisal and how to report the findings.
+However, it benefits both the appraiser and the client when the appraiser follows established industry standards that have their foundation in those particular facts uniquely applicable to the insurance industry.